 Screening of vulnerability

-There is no formal mechanism for the identification of vulnerable people, except for unaccompanied children under the IPA.
-The government has considered the development of a ‘Vulnerability Assessment’ for newly arrived protection applicants, in order to implement the recommendations of the June 2015 Working Group Report on improvements to the protection process prior to the reform brought about by the IPA.
-In relation to the recommendations of the Working Group report on the Protection Process, the government’s progress report references implementation of the following recommendation in June 2016 by the Health Services Executive (HSE) and IPAS and yet no further information is provided as to how it is implemented in practice: The establishment of formal mechanisms of referral in the case of disclosed or diagnosed vulnerabilities to ensure that such persons are provided with appropriate information, health or psychological services and procedural supports.
+Prior to January 2021, there was no formal mechanism for the identification of vulnerable people, except for unaccompanied children under the IPA.
+The government had considered the development of a ‘Vulnerability Assessment’ for newly arrived protection applicants, in order to implement the recommendations of the June 2015 Working Group Report on improvements to the protection process prior to the reform brought about by the IPA.
+In relation to the recommendations of the Working Group report on the Protection Process, the government’s progress report referenced implementation of the following recommendation in June 2016 by the Health Services Executive (HSE) and IPAS: The establishment of formal mechanisms of referral in the case of disclosed or diagnosed vulnerabilities to ensure that such persons are provided with appropriate information, health or psychological services and procedural supports.
 The immigrant support organisation, Nasc, in their in-depth evaluation of the government’s progress reports, conducted in December 2017, found this recommendation to not have been progressed at all, with requests for information from key agencies yielding ‘no evidence of the development of a formal system of referral’ for vulnerable applicants.

 It should be noted that Regulation 8 of the Reception Conditions Regulations states that the Minister “shall” determine “within 30 working days” of an applicant expressing their desire to claim international protection, or “may at any stage” during the procedure assess whether an applicant is a vulnerable person with special reception needs and what the nature of those needs are.
 The Irish Refugee Council, in its submission on the transposition of the recast Reception Conditions Directive, recommended that the State provide for an overlap between a mechanism identifying special reception needs with special procedural needs.
 However, the regulations do not provide for any consideration of special needs throughout the asylum procedure and define someone in need of “special reception needs” as someone needing “special guarantees in order to benefit from his or her entitlements” under the Regulations only.